Revolutionizing Ophthalmic Surgical Education with Virtual Reality

 Rustin: A big driver for us in creating the Fidelis Simulator was actually COVID-19.
 Our pandemic silver lining was discovering there was an abundance of opportunities to be had in distance learning and remote coaching.
 We were exposed to the gamut of virtual learning environments that were born from necessity.
 We learned from those and tailored our virtual educational environments to those.

-It’s been quite the journey from ideation to possessing the tangible piece of tech, to triaging the massive amounts of feedback we’ve received.
-As you mentioned, we previewed Fidelis at ASCRS, and we’re able to now address more nuanced feedback we received.
+It’s been quite the journey from ideation to creating the virtual reality simulator, triaged from the massive amounts of feedback we’ve received.
+As you mentioned, we bring Fidelis to ophthalmology meetings around the world, where surgeons can experience the simulated OR for themselves and are able to provide feedback.

 So, what’s next for the Fidelis VR Simulator?